 Where the US/Canadian approach to airport security is reactive and focused on however the last bad guy attempt was carried out, the Israeli method is to keep people behaving (or potentially behaving) badly out of the airport.
 That's why we're still removing our shoes to get through the security line, and why we're now facing limits on having things in our laps during the last hour of a flight.
 Because the American security approach assumes that the bad guy has gotten on the plane.
 The result is escalating inconvenience for travelers and little or no real obstacles for bad guys.
 The Israeli's don't care if you're black, white, Arab, Jew; they care how you're behaving and whether that behavior is suspicious.

 The Israeli security expert in the article outlines three "security perimeters" travelers must get through before they even get to the airport terminal.
 Checkpoints on the entrance road, parking lot, and terminal entrance are staffed by trained personnel who are looking for odd behaviors.
 One word repeated throughout the article is "trained."
 The Israelis spend the money on training personnel to look passengers in the eyes to detect nervous, potentially dangerous behavior.
+Identification of suspicious behaviors requires lots of training.
+Americans avoid looking each other in the eyes in the grocery store, no less at the airport.

 You are now in the terminal.
 As you approach your airline check-in desk, a trained interviewer takes your passport and ticket.
 They ask a series of questions: Who packed your luggage?
 Has it left your side?